Tanglewood Music Center Orchestra

 Fellows also interact with BSO guest conductors, soloists, and musicians in a variety of formats, including rehearsal observation, classes, score study sessions, and informal discussions, and work regularly with conducting faculty Stefan Asbury.

 Special Projects and New Music

 Conducting fellows often take on larger chamber works performed by the instrumental fellows for non-orchestral programs, including those that involve the Vocal Arts Program fellows and faculty, under the leadership of Dawn Upshaw.
 They also have significant involvement in the Festival of Contemporary Music, giving the world premieres of TMC-commissioned works.

-Each summer, a small group of student conductors is selected from finalists for the Fellowship and invited to attend Tanglewood for a period of up to two weeks, so that they can become familiar with all that Tanglewood has to offer.
-During their time on campus, Seminarians attend conducting classes with reading ensemble, observe the full working process of TMCO and BSO concert sequences, and live in the manner of regular TMC Fellows, with room and board provided.
+In addition to the two conducting fellows, each summer, a small group of student conductors is selected from finalists for the fellowship and invited to attend Tanglewood for a period of up to two weeks, so that they can become familiar with all that Tanglewood has to offer.
+During their time on campus, seminarians attend conducting classes with reading ensemble, observe the full working process of TMCO and BSO concert sequences, and live in the manner of regular TMC Fellows, with room and board provided.